DreamOfTheRedChamber/leetcode/README.md

 * Get Subset APIs: tailMap/headMap/subMap

 #### Graph <a id="ds-graph"></a>
 * Graph definition, there are multiple ways to define graphs in Java.
-To represent a sparse graph, one typical classical way is to define class GraphNode and then graph can be defined as List<GraphNode>.
-The other way is to define graph as Map<Integer, Set<Integer>> graph.
+To represent a sparse graph, one typical classical way is to define class GraphNode and then graph can be defined as List &lt GraphNode &gt.
+The other way is to define graph as Map&ltInteger, Set &lt Integer&gt&gt graph.
+'Map<Integer>'
 ```java
 // first way, more official
 // but if there are redundant edges in input, might need to implement hashcode() and equal() methods to avoid add redundant nodes into neighbors.
 Kind of overkilling in an interview setting